Kyrgios pleads guilty to assault, has no conviction recorded - WHIZ News

-CANBERRA, Australia (AP) — Nick Kyrgios had suffered severe depression, suicidal ideation and insomnia in the past, a psychologist told a court on Friday when the Australian tennis star pleaded guilty to pushing a former girlfriend to the ground two years ago.
+CANBERRA, Australia (AP) — Australian tennis star Nick Kyrgios apologized for shoving a former girlfriend to the ground two years ago after he escaped conviction Friday on a charge of common assault.

 The 2022 Wimbledon runner-up pleaded guilty in the Australian Capital Territory Magistrates Court to assaulting Chiara Passari during an argument in his hometown of Canberra in January 2021.

-Magistrate Jane Campbell didn’t record a conviction against Kyrgios for reasons including that the offense was at the low end of seriousness for a common assault, and was not premeditated.
+Magistrate Beth Campbell did not record a conviction against Kyrgios for reasons including that the offense was at the low end of seriousness for a common assault, was not premeditated and he had no criminal record.

+Kyrgios, who was using crutches following recent surgery on his left knee, ignored reporters’ questions as he left court but issued a statement through a management company.

+“I respect today’s ruling and am grateful to the court for dismissing the charges without conviction,” Kyrgios said.
+“I was not in a good place when this took place and I reacted to a difficult situation in a way I deeply regret.
+I know it wasn’t OK and I’m sincerely sorry for the hurt I caused.

+“You’re a young man who happens to hit the tennis ball particularly well and your name is widely recognised outside this court room,” Campbell told Kyrgrios.

+“I deal with you exactly the same way as any young man in this court.”

-Kyrgios’ psychologist, Sam Borenstein, said in a written report and testimony by phone that Kyrgios had suffered major depressive episodes in the past and had used alcohol and drugs to cope.
+Kyrgios’ psychologist, Sam Borenstein, said in a written report and testimony by phone that Kyrgios had suffered major depressive episodes around the time of the assault and had used alcohol and drugs to cope.
 Kyrgios’ mental health led to impulsive and reckless behavior.

 His recent knee injury had resulted in mild to moderate symptoms of depression, but his mental health was improving, Borenstein said.

+“Given the history, he is still vulnerable to recurrent episodes of depression depending on life circumstances,” Borenstein added.

-Lawyers for Kyrgios had sought to have an assault charge stemming from events two years ago dismissed on mental health grounds but the application was unsuccessful.
+Lawyers for Kyrgios had sought to have charge dismissed on mental health grounds but the application was unsuccessful.

+In arguing against a conviction being recorded, defense lawyer Michael Kukulies-Smith cited the opinion of Kyrgios’s manager of a “strong likelihood of sanctions and impact upon sponsorship” from a conviction.
+Kyrgios had faced a potential maximum 2-year prison sentence if convicted.

+The assault occurred when Kyrgios had been attempting to leave Passari during an argument late Jan.
+10, 2021, outside her apartment in the inner-Canberra suburb of Kingston.

 Kyrgios eventually pushed Passari’s shoulders backward with open palms, causing her to fall to the pavement and graze her knee, according to agreed facts read to the court.